What is Service Learning?

 - Guided practice in taking action as socially responsible global citizens.

-- Increased self-efficacy as they address community needs.
+- elf-efficacy as they address community needs.

 - Deeper connection between academic knowledge and real-world applications.